API basics

 Raising the rate limit

-The rate limit of 2000 requests / 5 minutes can be raised for large Applications.
-Please contact our support if you are in this situation.
+For large applications, the rate limit of 2000 requests per 5 minutes can be increased.
+Please contact our support team if you require this adjustment.

 Timestamps and dates

-All timestamps are returned in ISO 8601 format with time in including milliseconds : yyyy-MM-ddTHH:mm:ss.SSSZ
+All timestamps are provided in ISO 8601 format with millisecond precision : yyyy-MM-ddTHH:mm:ss.SSSZ

 Pagination

-All endpoints which return an object list, support pagination with pagination information inside a pagination object.
+All endpoints that return a list of objects support pagination, with pagination information available within a pagination object.

 ❗️

-Do not forge, nor store the after cursors as they may change overtime.
+Do not forge or store the after cursors, as they may change over time.

 📘

-By default, all objects are ordered and paginated reverse chronologically with a limit of 50.
+By default, all objects are ordered and paginated in reverse chronological order, with a default limit of 50.

 Options